Please add keywords into the search field and adjust the filters to see relevant results.

 Prior to his current role, William was Benefits Research Officer in the Knowledge and Learning Directorate, where he supported cities with making the case for climate action through demonstrating the wider social and economic benefits.
 He also supported on a number of additional research projects, including The Case for a Green and Just Recovery released by the C40 Global Mayors COVID-19 Recovery Task Force, and Coal-free Cities: The Health and Economic Case for a Clean Energy Revolution.

-Wyda is a Programme Officer for the UKAID Climate Action Implementation Southeast Asia team.
+Wyda is a Programme Officer for C40’s UCAP Climate Action Implementation (CAI) Programme in the Southeast Asia team.
 She supports programme management, planning and coordination across the Climate Action Implementation team and with other global C40 teams.
 Wyda holds an M.Eng in Urban and Regional Planning from the University of Gadjah Mada, Indonesia.

 Wyda has worked with various consulting firms on spatial planning and has broadened her experience on the social aspects of the palm oil and timber sectors through her work with the Earthworm Foundation.
 She has experience assisting more than 50 palm oil and timber producers in meeting sustainability standards, focusing on the social aspects.